Electrical Power-Line Worker Apprenticeship in Louisiana

 An apprenticeship lets you earn while you learn over 4 years with no tuition cost.
 Trade school is faster (6–24 months) but costs money upfront.
 Both can lead to the same journeyman credential.

-How do I find a Electrical Power-Line Worker apprenticeship in Louisiana?
+How do I find an Electrical Power-Line Worker apprenticeship in Louisiana?

-Contact one of the 372 registered apprenticeship sponsors in Louisiana, or visit apprenticeship.gov to search for programs.
-Local union halls, community colleges, and state apprenticeship agencies are good starting points.
+Contact one of the 1 Electrical Power-Line Worker-adjacent registered sponsor in Louisiana (listed below), or search apprenticeship.gov for current openings.
+Local union halls, community colleges, and the state apprenticeship agency are good first stops.

 How much do Electrical Power-Line Worker apprentices earn?